felnne/pytest-alembic-experiments/README.md

 ## TODO:

 - [x]  SQLAlchemy tests
+- [x]  Does the rolled back in the DB fixture mean we don't need migrations to be run, as it doesn't touch the DB?
+    - no, committing the session actually modifies the DB
+- [x]  what is 'offline mode' in Alembic?
+  - where Alembic generates SQL to run externally
+- [x]  DSN is defined multiple times [1]
+- [ ]  GitLab CI

+Next:

+- [ ]  More realistic tests (i.e. from locations register)
 - [ ]  Pytest-alembic experimental tests
-- [ ]  More realistic tests (i.e. from locations register)
-- [ ]  GitLab CI
-- [ ]  DSN is defined multiple times [1]
-- [ ]  Does the rolled back in the DB fixture mean we don't need migrations to be run, as it doesn't touch the DB?

 [1]

-* `alembic.ini`
+* ~~`alembic.ini`~~
 * `src/pytest_alembic_exp/db.py`